cosmos/sdk-tutorials/academy/2-cosmos-concepts/11-context.md

 <HighlightBox type="tip">

-If you want to go beyond out-of-context code samples as above and want to see more in detail how to define these features go to [Run Your Own Cosmos Chain](/hands-on-exercise/1-ignite-cli/index.md).
+If you want to go beyond out-of-context code samples like the above and see in more detail how to define these features, go to [Run Your Own Cosmos Chain](/hands-on-exercise/1-ignite-cli/index.md).
 <br/><br/>
-More precisely, you can jump:
+More precisely, you can jump to:

-* To  [Keep an Up-To-Date Game Deadline](/hands-on-exercise/2-ignite-cli-adv/2-game-deadline.md) where you add the deadline feature to your chain.
+* [Keep an Up-To-Date Game Deadline](/hands-on-exercise/2-ignite-cli-adv/2-game-deadline.md), where you add the deadline feature to your chain
-* Or to [Incentivize Players](/hands-on-exercise/2-ignite-cli-adv/6-gas-meter.md) to implement gas costs.
+* [Incentivize Players](/hands-on-exercise/2-ignite-cli-adv/6-gas-meter.md), to implement gas costs

 </HighlightBox>